 AND OTHER STORIES OF FRIENDSHIP IN NATURE

 Through heart-opening stories of her relationships with a dog, a creek, or a tree, author Priscilla Stuckey celebrates the profound connections linking people with all other creatures and points the way toward a deeply collaborative relationship with a living Earth.
-Stories blend with insights drawn from many centuries of human history, from ecology and natural sciences, and from many spiritual traditions in a creative nonfiction book that will rekindle your love of nature.
+Get inspired to connect with nature through her creative nonfiction book blending personal stories with insights drawn from history, ecology, natural sciences, and many spiritual traditions—lyrical nature writing to rekindle your love for a living Earth.

 Watch the book trailer!